Cron3x/GTA_Stuff/README.md

 [![version](https://img.shields.io/badge/version-0.0.2-gree.svg)](https://semver.org)

-##### some times the downloadable releases are not up to date, so maby build it your self
+##### Some times the downloadable releases are not up to date, so maby build it your self

 ## Features